 CURRENTLY WE CAN ONLY ACCEPT RESIDENTS INTO THE ADULTS AND KIDS MINISTRY TRACKS Residents gain experience by serving as part of a staff team in one of the ministry departments of the church.
 The Ministry Track is chosen with the resident based on experience, team chemistry and desired ministry future.
 The Residency’s four tracks are:

 The Menlo Kids Track is aimed at developing leaders who long to focus their heart and training on reaching children and enabling them to establish long-lasting, sticky relationships with Jesus Christ.
 As part of the Kids Ministry Track, you will be trained in how to recruit and train volunteer leaders, evaluate and edit curriculum, optimize operational functions to connect with kids and keep families engaged, including through database, communications, and ministry platforms.

-The Menlo Students Track is aimed at developing leaders who long to focus their heart and training on helping middle and high school students build thriving relationships with Jesus.
+WE ARE NOT CURRENTLY ACCEPTING APPLICATIONS FOR THE STUDENTS TRACK The Menlo Students Track is aimed at developing leaders who long to focus their heart and training on helping middle and high school students build thriving relationships with Jesus.
 As a part of the Students Ministry Track, you will learn about the many complexities of ministering to students at this formative stage in their lives, focusing on three areas: programming to engage students and their families, building and sustaining vibrant life groups and volunteers, and equipping to lead students worship and programs effectively.

-The Worship Track is aimed at developing leaders who long to focus their heart and training on leading people in worship of Jesus Christ through music and prayer, primarily during worship services.
+WE ARE NOT CURRENTLY ACCEPTING APPLICANTS FOR THE WORSHIP TRACK The Worship Track is aimed at developing leaders who long to focus their heart and training on leading people in worship of Jesus Christ through music and prayer, primarily during worship services.
 As a part of the Worship Track, you will learn about the theological tie-ins to worship, band direction, how to build a worship team, recruit, train and engage volunteers, build music tracks using platforms like Ableton, and effectively lead the weekend worship experience.